Home — Knowledge Hub Practical Intelligence · Applied Knowledge 16 Resources

 Relevant to Implementation

-There is a difference between knowledge relevant to a field and knowledge relevant to implementation within a field.
-We target the latter.
 The practitioner in the middle of a decision needs a different resource than the researcher mapping the landscape — and we design for the practitioner first.

 Usable Without Dependency